ifedorenko/com.ifedorenko.m2e.sourcelookup/README.md

 The class folders and jar files are scanned for META-INF/maven/**/pom.properties to identify m2e project location and Maven artifact (groupId,artifactId,version) tuple or "GAV" for short.
+Enabled Maven (Nexus) indexes are also consulted to identify jar file GAV.

 The search for sources is performed in the following order
 * m2e workspace project name and location, if present, are matched to existing workspace projects
 * artifact GAV is matched to existing workspace projects